 I suggest you buy skip this stage altogether and pair your Breville Dual Boiler home coffee machine with one of the excellent grinders in the Baratza Sette line-up.
 I recommend the Sette 270 (expect to pay about $600.

 You’re highly unlikely to outgrow the capabilities of the Breville Dual Boiler coffee machine itself.

-The cup warmer on top of the machine isn’t as hot as I would like it to be.
-If you leave your cups there, they will warm up, but they won’t be toasty.
+The cup warmer on the machine isn’t as hot as I would like it to be.
+If you leave your cups there, they will warm up but won’t be toasty.

-This can be solved by draping a clean kitchen towel over the top of your coffee cups to trap the heat (as many baristas do, even in commercial cafes) but still, it’d be nice not to have to do this.
+You can solve this by draping a clean kitchen towel over the top of your coffee cups to trap the heat (as many baristas do, even in commercial cafes), but still, it’d be nice not to have to do this.

 This is very much a consumer appliance, and it looks like one.

 While this is expected in a consumer-grade appliance at this price point, I would have loved to be surprised by the tactile feel that only metal can offer.